 Tofu & Nectarine Rice Paper RollsPRINT RECIPE

 Serves: 4Fresh and clean with bucket loads of flavour!
 These rice paper rolls, sometimes called Summer rolls, are so inviting and colourful.
-If you haven’t used rice paper before, they can be tricky to start with but have a practice and you will get it in no time.
+If you haven’t used rice paper before, they can be tricky to start with but have a go and you will get it in no time.

 - What you put on first is what the diner will see!